SingleDraw/scaffold/README.md

 # FastAPI Request Logger Starter

-A simple FastAPI service that logs and processes HTTP requests with files, form data, headers, and cookies.
+A simple FastAPI scaffold with auth middleware, logging and handling HTTP requests with files, form data, headers, and cookies.

 ## Features